omp091220-git/Machine-Learning-Model-for-Molecular-Property-prediction/README.md

 Feel free to do whatever you want with it and send me a mail if you find some interesting stuff!

+(If this is your first ML Model - Don't worry!
+I have made sure that every beginner like me can understand everything)

 Thanks!